 This Planning Procedure is applicable to the following entities:

-ISO: As the Planning Coordinator and Reliability Coordinator for the New England Control Area, ISO New England leads the process for GADS event and performance data collection.
-The ISO provides a software portal (PowerGADS) for LMPs to submit their data on a monthly basis.
+ISO: as the Planning Coordinator and Reliability Coordinator for the New England Control Area, the ISO leads the process for GADS event and performance data collection.
+The ISO provides a software portal (PowerGADS) for LMPs to submit their data.
 The ISO is also responsible for administering the process to validate the accuracy of the submitted GADS data.

-LMP: The LMP is responsible for providing generator event and performance data for all conventional generators and wind/solar plants that meet the minimum reporting requirements described in Section 4.1 of this PP.
+LMP: the LMP is responsible for providing generator event and performance data for all conventional generators and wind/solar plants that meet the eligibility criteria described in Section 4.1 of this PP.

 Data Submission Timeline